MAY 2 Mon St Athanasius, Bishop and Doctor of the Church Memorial

 4 Wed Easter Weekday Acts 8:1b-8/Jn 6:35-40

 8 SUN FOURTH SUNDAY OF EASTER Acts 13:14, 43-52/Rv 7:9, 14b-17/Jn 10:27-30

-The Mass readings this week continue from the Acts of the Apostles with the story of the Greek-speaking deacon Stephen.
-His fiery preaching against temple worship and “stiff-necked” Jewish opposition to Jesus results in his death and a persecution that drives Hellenist Christians out of Jerusalem.
+The Mass readings this week from the Acts of the Apostles tell the story of the Greek-speaking deacon Stephen.
+His fiery preaching against temple worship and “stiff-necked” Jewish opposition to Jesus results in his death and a persecution that drives Greek-speaking Jewish Christians out of Jerusalem.
 (Monday and Tuesday) But Stephen’s death, like the death of Jesus, brings new life.
 The church grows.
 “The death of Christians is the seed of Christianity.”
 (Tertullian )

 Philip the Deacon, one of those displaced, preaches to the Samaritans north of Jerusalem.
 Then, led by the Spirit, he converts the Ethiopian eunuch returning home after his pilgrimage to Jerusalem.
 (Wednesday and Thursday} Following Philip’s activity, Paul, the persecutor, is converted by Jesus himself.
 (Friday)

 Before Paul’s ministry begins, Peter leaves Jerusalem to bless the new Christian communities near the coast; at Joppa he’s told by God to meet the Roman centurion in Caesarea Maritima.
 The mission to the gentile world begins with that meeting.
 (Saturday)